-Photojournalist, turned environmentalist, turned urbanist, Michael Alexander spent years championing change in the City of San Francisco.
-But an antagonistic American political culture, and San Franciscans' "preference to debate public policies without making decisions", eventually took its toll.
-Feeling burnt our and eager to re-charge, in 2006, Michael and his wife Dianna decided they would test the waters upstream in Vancouver.
+Photojournalist turned environmentalist turned urbanist, Michael Alexander spent years championing change in the city of San Francisco.
+But an antagonistic American political culture and San Franciscans' "preference to debate public policies without making decisions" eventually took their toll.
+In 2006, feeling burnt out and eager to recharge, Michael and his wife Dianna decided they would test the waters upstream in Vancouver.

 “I don’t know if Canadians fully appreciate how special it is that they can have conversations about complex subjects with multiple points of view,” he says.
 At the same time, however, Michael couldn’t help but detect that some opportunity for that conversation was missing.

 Working on urban issues in San Francisco, Michael was on the board of the San Francisco Planning and Urban Research Association (SPUR), an organization host to regular lunchtime forums on urban issues.
 It dawned on Michael (who continues to hold his position as co-chair of SPUR’s Advisory Council) that this was the model Vancouverites needed to start their conversation.

 “And here’s what I love about Vancouver,” says Michael.
 Armed with an idea to bring lunchtime urban-inspired dialogues to the city of Vancouver, he approached friend and former teacher Gordon Price.
 “Only 40 days after having broached the subject, we held our first City Conversation.
 It was ‘yes, yes, yes’ all the way down the line.”